KathTheDragon/PIE-Etymology-Project/README.md

 \\loan:{lang} - optional, gives the donor lexeme for a loanword. {lang} should be an unambiguous identifier for the donor language.
 Try to be consistent.
 \\base - optional, gives the derivational base(s) of the lexeme and the affix(es) used to derive it.
 \\desc:{lang} - optional, gives a descendent lexeme. {lang} should be an unambiguous identifier for the descendent language.
 Try to be consistent.
 \\cogn:{lang} - optional, gives a cognate lexeme within the same branch.
+Inexact cognates should be accompanied by a gloss.
 This should not be used for long-range cognates. {lang} should be an unambiguous identifier for the sister language.
 Try to be consistent.
 \\notes - prose discussion of the reconstruction, etymology, or similar topics.
 Markdown may be used for formatting.
 Line breaks can be used, so long as no line begins with \\; such lines will be interpreted as a tag and the notes field will end.
 \\ref - required, gives a space-separated list of references.
 Each reference should be as detailed below.